 FUNDAMENTALS OF FIELD REPRESENTATION (Full Day)

 This is somewhat of an amalgam of "Professional Practice 101" and "Write Right," but with a heavy emphasis on issues and case histories related specifically to field representatives.
 They need to understand professional issues because, when they are on site, they represent the professionals to whom they report.
 Those professionals are responsible for everything said and done by their representatives.
 And because field representatives write so much, a writing review is appropriate, too.
 Click here for a program planner's guide.

-MARKETING AND SELLING FOR TECHNICAL PROFESSIONALS AND PROJECT MANAGERS (Full Day)*
+HASSLE-FREE SELLING FOR PROJECT MANAGERS (Full Day)

 Project managers often report an aversion to selling, principally because they do not understand what effective selling really involves… and that they already possess the skills and attitude required.
 This seminar discusses selling and marketing from project managers’ point of view, stressing the need to establish bonds of trust between themselves and client representatives.
 Techniques for initiating and maintaining conversation are discussed and reinforced via exercises, as are methods for obtaining referrals and demonstrating client concern while not investing significant amounts of time for doing so.
 Click here for a program planner's guide.

 PROFESSIONAL PRACTICE 101: THE ESSENTIALS OF RISK MANAGEMENT AND PROFITABILITY (Full Day)

 This full-day seminar focuses on issues such as the standard of care, professional liability loss prevention, what clients really want from their consultants, the many hats worn by professionals in private practice, some key contract issues, and professional liability insurance.
 The course was developed for just about all technical and managerial personnel in engineering, environmental, and architectural firms.
 Click here for a program planner's guide.